-Master of Science in Counterterrorism (MSC)
+Executive Master of Business Administration (EMBA)

 Dual Degree Programs

 +1 Program

 Nichols Undergraduate students interested in earning a graduate degree can apply to this accelerated degree program.
 Students in the +1 program enroll in two graduate courses (six credits) during their senior year.
 After graduating with a bachelor's degree, they can complete their graduate coursework in as few as 12 months.